NielsdeBlaauw/questionr/README.md

 About the project
 -----------------

-Currently made in vanilla JavaScript without dependencies to minimize the ease of implementing.
+Currently made in vanilla JavaScript without dependencies to ensure ease of implementing it in an existing environment.
 The stylesheet is written in Less.
 Edit [the theme file](https://github.com/NDeBlaauw/questionr/blob/master/questionr/css/theme.less) to customize the look.